 - If a Jack is played, the next player must turn over one card.

 This continues until one player wins the pile.
-That player then puts the pile at the bottom of his stack, face down.
+That player then puts the pile at the bottom of his or her stack, face down.

-When a player runs out of cards, he's eliminated from the game and the other players continue to play.
+When a player runs out of cards, he or she is eliminated from the game and the other players continue to play.

 The first player to win the entire deck of cards is the winner.

-It's possible for a game of Beggar My Neighbor to take a long time, so players may agree that the player with the most cards at the end of a pre-determined time is the winner.
+A game of Beggar My Neighbor can take a long time, so players may agree that the player with the most cards at the end of a pre-determined time is the winner.